-So, can Poodles really swim?
+So, can Poodles swim?
 Most Poodles are naturally good swimmers!
-Because they were bred to be a retriever in water, Poodles are some of the best in terms of swimming ability.
+Because they were bred to be a retriever in water, Poodles are some of the best in terms of their swimming ability.
 They were developed with physical qualities, such as their waterproof-coats and webbed paws, that make them destined to be great swimmers.
+Plus, their energetic temperaments give them they energy to swim longer than most dogs.

 Table of Contents